-Along with better character control and noticeably smoother character animations, the most notable addition to the core gameplay this time around is side stepping, which allowed for a new way to dodge attacks.
+Along with improved character control and noticeably smoother animations, the most notable addition to the core gameplay this time around is side stepping, which allowed for a new way to dodge attacks.
 Tapping up or down on the D-pad allows fighters to move around the 3D environments and dodge their opponent's attacks if timed properly.
 The sidestep truly re-invented Tekken's combo oriented gameplay system, and opened up new strategies like the hard-hitting "side throws" (which were exclusive to each character).
 The side throws differed depending on if you caught your opponent on their left or right, and were some of the coolest (and most painful) looking moves in the game... can you say ouch factor?

 Now that the core gameplay was evolving from a 2D plane into a 3D plane, the character development was also able to take a noticeable step forward in Tekken 3.
 Several intricately designed new fighters have joined the cast, each representing their own unique brand of authentic martial arts.
 The new characters include a young Tae Kwon Do expert Hwoarang, a cool Capoeira martial artist Eddy Gordo, and a fast and agile Chinese female, Ling Xiaoyu... and finally, Jin Kazama took the place of his father Kazuya, fighting very similar to his old man, but sporting his fair share of unique moves.
 Even though several characters from the prequels were sadly missing, Tekken 3's character selection was the most balanced, and most impressive roster to date.